plot_relationship.py

 clean_fname(fname, sweepvar=None, unique_groups=None, facet_var=None, unique_facets=None)

 Clean and modify a given filename by replacing placeholder variables with actual values.
 This function replaces placeholder values in the provided filename based on the provided parameters.
-Specifically, it replaces instances of the sweep variable and facet variable with values from the unique groups and facets, if applicable, and changes ‘modelname’ to ‘model’.
+Specifically, it replaces instances of the sweep variable and facet variable with values from the unique groups and facets, if applicable, and changes ‘models’ to ‘model’.

 Parameters: